Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 ***Custom Validation***

-For “open” type questions, which provide a text box for enumerators to type in their responses, Tangerine provides you some control over the range of responses you will accept.
+For "open" type questions, which provide a text box for enumerators to type in their responses, Tangerine provides you some control over the range of responses you will accept.
 To include Custom Validation for an open question, find the box below in the Question Editor:

 ![](.//media/image43.jpeg)&nbsp;

-In the above example, the text entered into the “Valid when” field is written to ensure that enumerators are only allowed to enter numerical values of a certain range (i.e. no written words like, “three” and no numbers outside of the range are allowed).
-The “Error message” field is the text that will be shown to your enumerator should he or she enter characters that do not satisfy the validation requirements.
+In the above example, the text entered into the "Valid when" field is written to ensure that enumerators are only allowed to enter numerical values of a certain range (i.e. no written words like, "three" and no numbers outside of the range are allowed).
+The "Error message" field is the text that will be shown to your enumerator should he or she enter characters that do not satisfy the validation requirements.